What Happens When We Can't Touch Each Other? Skin Hunger

 It’s also why shaking hands before a meeting, and immediately lowering everyone’s stress levels, is a good idea.
 Handshakes evolved to demonstrate that people were not holding a weapon and were thus safe, but they also make you feel safer around someone just by being a kind of touch.

 So it’s ironic that as we enter our second full month of needing as many stress-reduction techniques as possible that we are also experiencing a time when our touch is far more limited than perhaps ever before.
 There are no hugs as casual greetings, no high fives, not even the handshakes that once felt formal and now read as impossibly tender.
-We also might not ever get those things back: Dr. Anthony Fauci has said, “In a perfect world, Americans would stop shaking hands.”
+We also might not ever get those things back: Dr. Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases has said, “In a perfect world, Americans would stop shaking hands.”

 Advertisement